-TLS is used for applications, which deal with handling sensitive data or performing critical operations, such as web browsers, VPN connections, email services, VoIP, and instant messaging.
+TLS is used for applications that deal with handling sensitive data or performing critical operations, such as web browsers, VPN connections, email services, VoIP, and instant messaging.
 All the information you send or receive online will be well encrypted so it cannot be intercepted and read by a third party.

-The major advantages of TLS that make it more secure and efficient protocol than SSL are:
+The major advantages of TLS that make it more secure and efficient protocol for VPN than SSL are:

 TLS VPNs use TCP Port 443.
 It usually works in just about any environment and is open on most firewalls.
 Which can be especially useful for remote users and teleworkers when they’re behind another establishment’s firewall.
 TLS VPN is accessible from any modern computer or device.
 You can set it up to provide even better protection than IPSec (though this will require certain effort).